How to avoid crackles and audio dropouts

 If the value indicated in Live's CPU meter gets close to 100 percent, the audio processing is being maxed out and it’s likely that you will hear gaps, clicks or other audio problems.
-Note that the CPU meter takes into account only the load from processing audio, not other tasks the computer performs.
-It's possible for spikes in the CPU meter which aren't even close to 100% to sometimes result in audio glitches and dropouts.

 If the hard disk cannot read or write audio quickly enough, you may hear dropouts.
 In this case you will be able to observe the Disk Overload indicator turn orange.
 This is more likely to occur if triggering multiple large audio files at once.

 To avoid disk overload take the steps listed in our dedicated article: Avoiding Disk Overload.

 Underperforming computers may not be able to handle audio processing efficiently and this will increase the likelihood of audio crackles and dropouts.
 Our minimum system requirements article lists the absolute minimum specifications required for Live to function.
 It's likely though that if your computer satisfies just these minimum requirements and no more, then the performance of Live may diminish depending on how complex your usage is.
 For pro audio usage, the more powerful your computer, the better.
 Check out our guide on which computer to buy.

 Please see our guide to optimizing Windows for audio.